-In Spite of Setbacks, Drawdown can help us meet our Paris climate targets
+Despite Setbacks, Drawdown can help us meet our Paris Climate Targets

 The past year has seen some startling setbacks for the United States in terms of climate action, from the rollback of EPA regulations to the decision to pull us out of the Paris Climate Agreement.
 In spite of these actions, we can look to grassroots efforts for inspiration and tools to help us move toward the sustainable future we want.
 Drawdown is one such toolset.